 All you need to do is set the schedule.
 And the mower will cut the grass, while keeping the real-time weather forecast into consideration.
 It understands your lawn terrain and goes back and forth to mow every corner with perfection.
 And when it needs recharging, it returns to its dock.

-The best part is that the noise of the mowers is extremely low, so it does not disturb a sleeping person.
-It’s compact and lightweight, which translates to easy storage.
-Plus, it requires minimal maintenance.
+The best part is that the noise of the mowers is extremely low, only 68 dB(A), so it does not disturb a sleeping person.
+You can even use them at night.
+They are compact and lightweight, which translates to easy storage.
+Plus, they require minimal maintenance.

 Final Words